 UT Rio Grande Valley authorized by Texas Legislature (Senate Bill 24).

-Adm.
-William H. McRaven appointed chancellor to begin on January 5, 2015.
+William H. McRaven begins tenure as chancellor on January 5, 2015.

 Classes begin at UT Rio Grande Valley on August 31 with more than 29,000 students.
 Enrollment surpasses projections by more than 1,000.
 UT Pan American closes and UT Brownsville continues to serve in an administration function for the upcoming year.